 Admission questions last updated 30 August 2018.

-- What is the status of the September 2019 and September 2020 entry admission cycle?
+- What is the status of the September 2020 entry admission cycle?

 - I was admitted!
 What is the difference between Provisional and Firm accept?